GP4Flo/fastmap/README.md

 ![logo](application/icons/icon-112-112.png)

 This is an Open Street Map app for KaiOS devices.
-It's a fork of osm-map with the aim of better usability.
+It's a fork of osm-map with the aim of better usability and small filesize (only 118 KB).

 ### Features
 + Map